 • Personal medication (and copy of vital prescriptions)

-• Motion sickness preventatives if likely to be needed on the boat, bus, van, drives, etc. Anyone sensitive to motion WILL want prescription medication while on the boat in Galapagos, talk with your doctor as several excellent ones are now available.
+• Motion sickness preventatives if likely to be needed on the boat, bus, van, drives, etc. Anyone sensitive to motion WILL want prescription medication while on the boat in Galapagos - talk with your doctor as several excellent meds are now available.

 • Personal first aid kit and medications for general ailments (Imodium or Lomotil, Antihistamine cream or tablets, Eye drops, etc.)